marjyang/509-tictactoe/README.md

-# tic tac toe game
+# tic tac toe game & virtual environments with git

 To use packages in repositories, we need to list these as a dependency because it might not be installed in all systems or it might be shared for the laptop